Orangutan Information Center (OIC)

 Confiscated orangutans are brought to the SOCP Quarantine where they are given medical attention and tender loving care.
 Following their quarantine period infants are moved to the SOCP Baby House where they begin their rigorous rehabilitation routine.
 Learn more about the SOCP Baby House.

 Orangutan Outreach is proud to be supporting OIC to help them with their valuable field work.
-In 2013 we helped them purchase a new HOCRU vehicle.
+In 2013 we helped them purchase a new HOCRU vehicle and have been supporting their field work ever since.

-Please make a contribution to Orangutan Outreach for the OIC HOCRU team today!
+Please make a donation for the OIC HOCRU team today!